Zamara Foundation’s Intersectional Feminist Leadership Institute (ZaFLI) Cohort 2 Call for applications

 How to apply

-Please apply using this link by 20th June 2022.
+Please apply using the link below by 15th May 2023.
 Kindly note applications received after the deadline will not be considered.
 Thank you.

-Join us and be among our first ZaFLI Cohort.
+Join us and be among our second ZaFLI Cohort.